-After we discovered my toddler’s life-threatening latex allergy (in a very catastrophic manner…), our once safe, child-proofed, food-allergy-friendly home became a danger zone again.
+After we discovered my toddler’s latex allergy (in a very catastrophic manner…), our once safe, child-proofed, food-allergy-friendly home became a danger zone again.

 The problem with latex is that it is a natural material (straight from the rubber tree) that is used in a plethora of products in every imaginable field.
 And although some people do have contact reactions to natural rubber latex, not many people have anaphylactic reactions from exposure anymore, especially not healthy children.
 This means that latex is not labelled as clearly as it should be, making EVERYTHING a potential hazard.

 In the aftermath of the latex reaction, I went around every room in the house, through drawers and closets, under and over, round and round trying to get rid of anything obviously dangerous as well as bagging up things that were suspicious.
 Guilty until proven (through phone calls to manufacturers) innocent.